MarkosKon/theme-playground/themes/gatsby-theme-quicker-start/README.md

 - Rellax (rellax)
 - Sal (sal.js.
 Needs extra config, see the source code for instructions.)

-Components like the cards are not 100% reusable, so if you want to alter something, you can shadow them.
+**Note:** Components like the cards are not 100% reusable, so if you want to alter something, you can shadow them.

-## TODO

-- The card should not have flex stuff in styles.
-- It can be a list by default but, if emotion allows it, add an `as` prop to change that.
-- See if it works with `gatsby-image`.
-- If the styles are specific to the preset (see link styles in cards), then it should be a theme and not a package.
-Now that we fixed the shadowing stuff, it would be easy to create a `quicker` theme.